by Yanis Iqbal

-Yanis Iqbal is a student and freelance writer and can be contacted at firstname.lastname@example.org.
+Yanis Iqbal is an independent researcher and freelance writer based in Aligarh, India and can be contacted at firstname.lastname@example.org.